 Achievement and standards are outstanding.
-The overall College success rate is high at 95% with long course Advanced success rates also at 95%.
-GCE 'A' level pass rates at 100% are high despite a national decline due to the introduction of Linear A Levels.
+The overall College success rate is high at 96% with long course Advanced success rates at 95%.
+'A' level pass rates at 100% are high despite a national decline due to the introduction of Linear A Levels.
 Achievement rates at A to C, A to B are also high.
 GCSE English and Maths results, are above national averages.
-The pass rates on Advanced and Pre-advanced Vocational programmes are at 100% for the 17th year running, and have high grade achievement rates which are significantly above the national averages.
+The pass rates on Advanced and Pre-advanced Vocational programmes are at 100% for the 18th year running, and have high grade achievement rates which are significantly above the national averages.